 By Caitlyn Buchanan, 25th September 2018 (Updated 12th October 2018)

-The Companies (Statutory Audits) Act 2018 has completed all stages in the Seanad and was signed into law on 25th July 2018.
+The Companies Statutory Audits Act 2018 has completed all stages in the Seanad and was signed into law on 25th July 2018.
 The 2018 Act will amend the Companies Act 2014 and does not include any stand-alone provisions, this means the that 2014 Act will continue to be referred to as the “Companies Act 2014”, rather than being collectively cited with the 2018 Act.
-It looks to address various matters, in particular, those related to a statutory audit of financial statements.
+It looks to address various matters, in particular, those related to a statutory audit of financial statements and late annual returns.

 Certain notable amendments were made during the legislative process and will make the following amendments to the Companies Act 2014 with the following provisions: